louis kahn cemal emden national parliament of bangladesh

 Guided by the principles of ‘spirit’ and ‘silence,’ Louis Kahn’s visionary design of the Jatiya Sangsad Bhaban, or National Parliament House, showcases a harmonious blend of form and function.
 Organized around a strong central axis, the structure’s unique combination of concrete and marble materials contributes to its distinct character.
 This monumental architectural masterpiece, built between 1962 and 1982, symbolizes freedom and resilience.
-Unfortunately, Kahn did not live to witness the completion of his creation, which provides shelter and protection while allowing natural light to filter through.
+Unfortunately, Kahn did not live to witness the completion of his creation, which provided shelter and protection while allowing natural light to filter through.

 Bangladesh National Parliament House Technical Information